fabiocabrini/Helix_IoT_MQTT/README.md

 Minimum server configuration: 1 vCPU, 1GB RAM and 16GB HDD or SSD.

-Install any Linux distribution, but Ubuntu Server 18.04 LTS and rasbian have been validated exhaustively for us.
+Install any Linux distribution, but Ubuntu Server 18.04 LTS and Raspbian have been thoroughly validated by us.

-Open ports on firewall if you using a CSP:
+Open ports on the firewall if you are using a CSP:

 ```